donalngo/StarbucksConnection/README.md

-Simple script to keep you connected to Singapore Starbucks Wifi without having to log in again and again after time outs
+Simple python script to keep you connected to Singapore Starbucks Wifi without having to log in again and again after time outs

 Required Packages
 - Selenium